Pigmentation & Brown Spots

-To have an understanding of what hyper-pigmentation is, it’s important to understand the role of melanin.
-Your skin color, whether light or dark, comes from melanin.
-Melanin is the pigment that your body produces.
-Pigment determines the color of your skin, hair and eyes.
-The more melanin produced, the more color and the more “color-potential” you have in your skin.
+Understanding the role of melanin allows us to understand how hyper-pigmentation works.
+The color of your skin, whether light or dark, is produced by melanin.
+Melanin is the a pigment produced by your body that determines the color of your skin, eyes and hair.
+The more melanin your body produces the more color and “color-potential” you have in your skin.

-About five percent of the cells in your epidermis are special cells called melanocytes.
-When exposed to ultraviolet B light (short wave ultraviolet), melanocytes produce melanin–the pigment which is ultimately responsible for a tan or a tan gone awry in the case of hype pigmentation.
+Specialized cells called melanocytes make up about five percent of the cells in your epidermis.
+When melanocytes are exposed to ultraviolet B light (short wave ultraviolet), they produce melanin which is the pigment responsible of a tan or melanin over production in the case of hype-pigmentation.
 The newly formed melanin moves up through the epidermis and is absorbed by other skin cells.
-When exposed to ultraviolet A light (longer wave), the melanin oxidizes or darkens.
-This darkening is your skin’s way of protecting itself against too much UV light.
+When the skin is exposed to ultraviolet A light (longer wave), the melanin absorbed by skin cells oxidizes or darkens.
+The skin darkening is the skin’s natural way of protecting itself against too much UV light.

 Everyone has the nearly the same number of melanocytes in their body – about five million.
 But your heredity dictates how much melanin your body’s melanocytes naturally will produce.
 For example, the skin of African-Americans contains enough melanin to create a black or brown skin color, while the skin of Caucasians has less melanin and is pale.

 To a great degree, your ancestry determines how susceptible you are to having brown spots or brown patches on your skin.
 Most patients with Scandinavian backgrounds have little incidence of pigmentation problems.
 If, however, you are of Latin America, Middle Eastern or Asian descent, you will have more melanin cells and the likelihood of hyperpigmentation is significantly higher.